As77022/Krishna-Sales-Business-report/README.md

 Here's the roadmap we followed, each step a building block toward our goal:

 Data connection from SQL database
-Data Transformation - In power querry with DAX
+Data Transformation - In power query with DAX
 Data Loading
 Data Implementation
 Report Creation and designing